SAuroux/wca-documents/wca-regulations-2012.md

 - 11b) If an incident occurs, the WCA Delegate shall determine an impartial and appropriate course of action.
 - 11d) If the WCA Regulations are not fully clear or if the incident is not covered by the WCA Regulations, then the WCA Delegate must make his decision based on fair sportsmanship.
 - 11e) If an incident occurs during an attempt, the WCA Delegate may award a competitor an extra attempt, replacing the attempt during which the incident occurred.
 The competitor must appeal at the time of the incident, before finishing the original attempt, to be eligible for an extra attempt.
 An appeal does not guarantee the competitor an extra attempt.
+[NOTE: I think 11e is unnecessarily complex.
+The competitor will need to understand a rather complex rule here to know that they must appeal prior to stopping the timer.
+And if the incident involves a timer, this could get really complicated.
+I'm afraid this rule will generate headaches.
+I'm not sure of the best way to fix it, though.]
   - 11e1) If a competitor is awarded an extra attempt, the extra attempt must be scrambled using a different scramble sequence.
 This scramble sequence must be generated using the current official version of the official WCA scramble program (see Regulation 4f).
 - 11f) The WCA Delegate must not support his decisions with video or photographic analysis.
 However, a competitor may submit video or photographic evidence supporting an appeal to the WCA Board.